745764716/hellowworld/ICLR Rebuttbal.md

 #### Reviewer LYsh
-We thank Reviewer WvTp for your thorough suggestions and we have updated the submission accordingly.
+We thank Reviewer LYsh for your thorough suggestions and we have updated the submission accordingly.
 Our response is as follows.
-Q1: theoretical justification on the proposed method

-A1:

-Q2: Comparing with prior work regarding the technical novelty

-A2: Thank you for your advice.
-We
+Q1: The second weakness is that the prior work (Morteza & Li, 2022) already proposed a method based on Gaussian assumptions and Mahalanobis distance.
+The extension in this paper, at least logically, is relatively straightforward, i.e., from Gaussian to Exponential Family and from Mahalaobis distance to Bregman-divergence (an extension).
+Maybe it's worth adding a section summarizing the paper's technical novelty.

+A1: We thank you for your advice.
+The contributions of our method are summaried in section A.9 of the revision and as follows:

+>1.
+We propose a novel theoretical framework grounded in Bregman divergence to provide a unified perspective on density-based score design, where the Mahalaobis distance used in GEM and MaxMaha is a special case.
+>2.
+We reframe the design of density function as a search for the optimal norm coefficient p.
+In this way, compared to GEM, MaxMaha and Energy, all of which impose a fixed distributional assumption for all datasets, the distributional assumption is mild, flexible and switchable.

+We included the above summary in Section A.9 of the revision.

-Q3: List out all the assumptions made
+Q2: List out all the assumptions made

-A3: Than you for your advice.
-The assumptions made in our method are listed as below:
+A2: Than you for your advice.
+The assumptions made in our method are listed in section A.10 of the revision and as below:

 >Assumption 1: the uniform class prior on ID classes.